znti/dojot-web/README.md

 This document describes its supported features, along with a basic usage example for each of those.

-A sample can be found on the [usageSample.js file](https://github.com/znti/dojot-web/blob/master/usageSample.js) and requires you to either clone this entire repository before executing or changing the module location from `./src/index` to `@znti/dojot-web` and then installing it.
+A sample can be found on the [usageSample.js file](https://github.com/znti/dojot-web/blob/master/usageSample.js) and requires you to either clone this entire repository before executing or to change the module location from `./src/index` to `@znti/dojot-web` and then install it.

 ## Installing
 First of all, make sure to install the project package through npm.